WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Subalpine, alpine.
 Woodland openings and meadows.
 Summer.

-All Arnicas shown on this web site have lovely lemon-scented flowers.
+Arnica latifolia and a number of other Arnicas shown on this website have lovely lemon-scented flowers.

 Linnaeus named this genus in 1753 and A. latifolia was named by August Bongard in 1832 from a specimen collected by Mertens in Alaska.
-The word "Arnica" means "lamb's skin," and probably refers to the downy soft leaves.
-"Latifolia" means "wide foliage".
+The word "Arnica" is considered by most botanical etymologists to be of unknown origin, but "arn" is Greek for "lamb" so perhaps the meaning is, "like lamb's skin," referring to the downy soft leaves.
+"Latifolia" is Latin for "broad leaf".

 Asteraceae (Sunflower Family)